patchstack/documentation/src/content/docs/FAQ Troubleshooting/errors/error-cannot-redeclare-class-patchstack-in.md

 Secondly, if you can still access your WordPress admin panel, go to **Plugins** > **Patchstack Security** > **Deactivate**.
 After that, if your site still shows the fatal error, go back to **Plugins** and click **Delete** under **Patchstack Security**.

 If you cannot access your WordPress admin area at all, we recommend deleting the plugin manually.
-For that, follow the instructions here: <https://docs.patchstack.com/docs/how-to-delete-the-patchstack-plugin-manually>
+For that, follow the instructions [here](/faq-troubleshooting/plugin/how-to-delete-the-patchstack-plugin-manually/).

 Possible fatal errors:
 "Fatal error: Cannot redeclare class Patchstack in…"